shawnbrown/datatest/docs/how-to/validate-addresses.rst

 State and ZIP Code Consistency
 ------------------------------

-ZIP Code digits are associated with specific states and regions.
-For example, all ZIP Codes in Indiana begin with "4" (46350, 46247, etc.) and all ZIP Codes in Pennsylvania begin with "1" (15501, 16512, etc.).
-We can use these known associations as a sanity check to make sure that our "state" and "zipcode" values are plausible and consistent.
+The first digit of a ZIP Code is associated with a specific region of the country (a group of states).
+For example, ZIP Codes begging with "4" only occur in Indiana, Kentucky, Michigan, and Ohio.
+We can use these regional associations as a sanity check to make sure that our "state" and "zipcode" values are plausible and consistent.